73696e65/73696e65.github.io/source/_posts/2015-06-26-ia-32-linux-shellcode-basics-2.markdown

 {% endcodeblock %}

 The segfault is normal and it's because we are trying to overwrite the code segment at the line `mov BYTE PTR [ebx+0x7],cl`.
-Because our shellcode will be loaded on stack, that doesn't mean any complication.
+However, our shellcode will be loaded on stack and that doesn't mean any complication.

 {% codeblock %}
 root@kali32:/tmp# objdump -M intel -d shell4